teggr/splat/README.md

 # upload application

 	go to index.html
-	upload the file. note will clear out with each restart
+	upload the a spring boot jar